xamarin/KinderChat/README.md

 <img align="right" src="Shot.png" width="250">

-KinderChat is an application that we presented at Microsoft Build 2015 in April of 2015.

 The goal of this application is to provide a secure chat application for children, where all the communications between children are encrypted and yet, parents have a golden key to monitor the communications of their children.